tommyod/KDEpy/README.md

 ![Plot](./docs/source/_static/img/mwe.png)

 The package consists of three algorithms.
 Here's a brief explanation:
 - [`NaiveKDE`](https://kdepy.readthedocs.io/en/latest/API.html#naivekde) - A naive computation.
-Supports N-dimensional data, variable bandwidth, weighted data and many kernel functions.
+Supports d-dimensional data, variable bandwidth, weighted data and many kernel functions.
 Very slow on large data sets.
 - [`TreeKDE`](https://kdepy.readthedocs.io/en/latest/API.html#treekde) - A tree-based computation.
 Supports the same features as the naive algorithm, but is faster at the expense of small inaccuracy when using a kernel without finite support.
+Good for evaluation on non-uniform, arbitrary grids.
-- [`FFTKDE`](https://kdepy.readthedocs.io/en/latest/API.html#fftkde) - A fast FFT-based computation.
-Supports weighted data and many kernels, but not variable bandwidth.
+- [`FFTKDE`](https://kdepy.readthedocs.io/en/latest/API.html#fftkde) - A very fast convolution-based computation.
+Supports weighted d-dimensional data and many kernels, but not variable bandwidth.
 Must be evaluated on an equidistant grid, the finer the grid the higher the accuracy.
+Data points may not be outside of the grid.

 ## Issues and contributing